KodKarls/Algorithms/ReadMe.md

 ### How to run

 #### Windows
-Due to the fact that projects are created in two different programming languages, and at the same time we not always need all the algorithms, each of the individual project folders has its own scripts for building and running.
+Due to the fact that projects are created in three different programming languages, and at the same time we not always need all the algorithms, each of the individual project folders has its own scripts for building and running.

-#### C++
+#### C/C++
 To properly build and run projects, you need:

-- C++ compiler: in project I use GCC 13.1.0 https://winlibs.com/
+- C/C++ compiler: in project I use GCC 13.1.0 https://winlibs.com/
 - CMake: projects made on version 3.28 https://cmake.org/

 To build any project, you must run a script: